 Although some post-graduate certificate programs are available, a religious studies education is typically offered at the following levels:

-Associate degree program: Designed to take about two years for full-time students, this option can provide a good introduction and broad overview of the topics and issues related to religion.** It also typically includes some general courses.
+Associate degree program: An associate degree in religious studies provides an introduction and broad overview of the topics and issues related to religion.** Designed to take about two years for full-time students, it also typically includes some general courses.

-Bachelor's degree program: This level is the most common.
+Bachelor's degree program: A bachelor's degree is the most common religious studies degree.
 It's usually designed to take about four years.** It provides a more comprehensive mix of basic and advanced courses about religion as well as a wider selection of general classes.

 Master's degree program: You need a bachelor's degree to pursue religious studies at this level, but that degree doesn't necessarily need to be in this area of study.
-It often takes an additional two years to complete this level.** Students frequently get to pursue of particular area of specialization.
+It often takes an additional two years to complete a master's degree in religious studies.** Students frequently get to pursue a particular area of specialization.

 Every program's curriculum is a little different.
-The classes you take will depend a lot on your particular school and level of study.
+The classes you take will depend on your particular school and level of study.
 In general, students often have classes in subjects like:

 - Theories and methods of religion